Claude Code Creates a Pile of Unused Helpers

 2. Claude defaults to “comprehensive solutions”

 Training data is full of “complete X library” examples.
-When asked for a function, Claude tends to provide a function + its 4 obvious siblings, because that’s what looks “professional.”
+When asked for one function, Claude tends to provide a function plus its four obvious siblings, because that is what looks “professional.”

 How to spot it: The unused helpers form a natural family with the requested one.
-That’s the autopilot mode.
+That is the autopilot mode.

 3. No existing utils file to anchor against